syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 ## Loading TabbedFormControl to TabbedForm

-`TabbedFormControl` provides the tabbed user interface to the `TabbedForm`. `TabbedFormControl` should be added to the form to have tabbed user interface.
+The `TabbedFormControl` provides the tabbed user interface to the `TabbedForm`.
+The `TabbedFormControl` should be added to the form to have the tabbed user interface.
 The control can be loaded to form using the following code.

 {% tabs %}
 {% highlight c# %}